ACCT-200 Financial Accounting

 ACCT-502 Senior Research

 An extensive accounting-related research project under faculty supervision.
-Prerequisites: Senior standing, formal proposal statement before registration, acceptance by faculty supervisor and permission of department head.
+Prerequisites: Senior standing, formal proposal statement before registration, acceptance by faculty supervisor and department head's permission.

 On-the-job supervised experience at a public accounting firm, corporation, governmental agency or nonprofit organization.
-Prerequisites: Permission of internship coordinator and acceptance by organization.
+Prerequisites: Internship coordinator's permission and acceptance by organization.

 INFS-174 Database Systems Analysis and Design

 This course deals primarily with the development of the approaches for the analysis, design, and development of database systems in today's business environment.
 Major emphasis is placed on the development of a series of models that culminate with the creation of a working database system.
 These models cover the entire system's develpment life cycle and are critical to ensure the development of an effective database solution.
-Prerequisites: Sophomore standing and PRDV-100 or COMM-101 and instructor's permission.
+Prerequisites: Sophomore standing and PRDV-100 or COMM-101.

 INFS-271 E-Business Applications Development